BSrinivasChandra/DatabaseToWarehouse_Migration_Azure_Pipeline/Azure Synapse Analytics/ASA-README.md

 The task of this pipeline is to create ***views*** of the files which are transformed and stored in *gold* container so that they can be further analysed either through *SQL* or *PowerBI*.

-A database named ***gold_db*** is created prior to the execution of the pipeline which is where all the views will be stored.
+A SQL database named ***gold_db*** is created in *Data* tab of *Synapse Workspace* prior to the execution of the pipeline which is where all the views will be stored.

 Further the creation of the views, *SQL* queries can be executed on them to *analyze* the data.
 Additionaly to that, views can be loaded or queried directly through *PowerBI* to generate *Interactive Reports*.

+The pipeline manily include three types of Activities:
+- Get MetaData Activity
+- ForEach Activity
+    - Stored Procedure

 <p align = 'center'>
     <img src = 'Synapse FInal Pipeline.png'>